For any submission related questions please contact the Technical Program Committee.

 Full Length Papers

-- To meet the submission deadline authors must submit an abstract by January 28th, 2022 and then a corresponding Full Paper by April 3rd, 2022.
+• To meet the submission deadline authors must submit an abstract by February 14th, 2022 (New deadline) and then a corresponding Full Paper by April 3rd, 2022.

 Proceedings Publication Process